AZ-400: Designing and Implementing Microsoft DevOps Solutions

 The image is a slide titled "Automating Deployment for IaC," explaining that continuous deployment for Infrastructure as Code involves automating the deployment process to ensure reliable and repeatable infrastructure changes.

-2. Version Control: Keeps track of every change made.
+2. Version Control: Version every change to your definitions.

-The image is an infographic about automating deployment for Infrastructure as Code (IaC) using Azure Pipelines, highlighting the steps of building, testing, and deploying applications and infrastructure.
+The image is an infographic about automating deployment for Infrastructure as Code (IaC) using Azure Pipelines, highlighting three steps: building, testing, and deploying applications and infrastructure.

 Watch Video